Skip to main content

 As a result of all the cost and convenience benefits of OTT, cable TV viewership has been steadily declining over time.
 It’s not shocking to see that Netflix viewership has rapidly increased during this same time period.
 As you can see, the number of people watching broadcast cable TV is now less than those watching Netflix.
 Cable TV is now in the minority as far as how people watch TV.

-Who Watches TV Anyway?
+Who Watches Tv Anyway?

 Traditional Pay - TV in relation to streaming services and advertising.Image: WDC Times